simon-gardier/image-classifier/README.md

 To find the nearest neighbour for the query, the tool implements a bounded priority queue processing the given images from the training data set.
 The nearest neighbour class is the guess for the query.

-Project done for the Data structures and Algorithm course "INFO0902" given by Pr.
-Geurts, University of Liège
+Project carried out in the context of the Data structures and Algorithm course "INFO0902" given by Pr.
+Geurts, University of Liège.

 Grade : 19/20